iclcv/icl/manual/modules/qt.rst

 **qt::scale**

-  scales an image by either a factor or a target size
+  scales an image by either a factor or to a target size

 **qt::levels**